THE HOTTEST RESTAURANTS OF 2017

 Bring in the velvet and the color

 2017 was the year where spots dared to use colors in the interior and velvet on the chairs and couches.
 Especially blue, pink and green.
 You need examples?
-Pink velvet chairs in the bar of Parc Broekhuizen, pink wall at Groos in Rotterdam, pink/blue color combination on the wall at Moby in Melbourne, blue on the wall at Nordic Think in Barcelona, green on the wall at 108 in Copenhagen, velvet chairs at lobby of Leman Locke in London, green on the wall in my room of The Ned in London, green velvet chairs at Henrietta Hotel in London, blue/pink color combi at Alfredo’s Taqueria in Rotterdam, green on the walls at Le COQ in Paris, pink on the wall at Arck Sint-Niklaas, blue velvet couch at Hotel National in Paris, green on the walls at Sans Pere in London.
+Pink velvet chairs in the bar of Parc Broekhuizen, pink wall at Groos in Rotterdam, pink/blue color combination on the wall at Moby in Melbourne, blue on the wall at Nordic Think in Barcelona, green on the wall at 108 in Copenhagen, velvet chairs at lobby of Leman Locke in London, green on the wall in my room of The Ned in London, green velvet chairs at Henrietta Hotel in London, blue/pink color combi at Alfredo’s Taqueria in Rotterdam, green on the walls at Le COQ in Paris, pink on the wall at Arck Sint-Niklaas, blue velvet couch at Hotel National in Paris.
 And of course the beautiful blue/pink color combination on both walls as on the velvet chairs at Clerkenwell Grind in London.
 Read my review here.

 New way of working

 There’s a lot to say about inspiring work spaces for independent entrepreneurs (look at this female only social club in New York!).
 NewWerktheater does it a little bit different.
 Above all it’s a cafe in the foyer of what used to be a theatre and creative agency, and owner of the whole building, …,staat, works on amazing campaigns in the former theatre itself.
 The cafe however is a great place to meet people, work on your mails while drinking a good cup of Bonanza coffee or end the day with a Noam beer and an independent magazine.
 Read my review here.